 Low-stimulation, reflective, and interactive

-Inclusive of sensitive, neurodivergent, and reflective participants
+Inclusive of sensitive, neurodivergent, kind and gentle participants

 What are the teaching elements?